knbz/security-advisor/integrations.md

 </br>

 ## Network Analytics (preview)
 {: #network-analytics}

-With the network analytics preview, you can detect threats by monitoring your {{site.data.keyword.containerlong_notm}} cluster communciation.
+With the network analytics preview, you can detect threats by monitoring your {{site.data.keyword.containerlong_notm}} cluster communication.
 {: shortdesc}

 By monitoring cluster communication for suspicious communication to and from your clusters, you can take advantage of threat intelligence that is offered by IBM X-Force to flag any potential issues.
 When a suspicious communication is identified, a finding is issued that you can review and evaluate.

 For more detailed information about network analytics, see [Network analytics](network-analytics.html).
 {: tip}

 </br>
 </br>